OfficialLambdax/_storageS-UDF/README.md

 Support for X32/64 Autoit Stable/Beta.
 Windows XP to 10.
 11 and Wine not tested.

-As of Version 0.1.5 there are three data storage methods, five listing storage methods and three ring buffer methods.
+As of Version 0.1.5 there are four data storage methods, five listing storage methods and three ring buffer methods.

 ============================== Tl;dr ==============================

 Data storages
 - _storageG is good for when you need the fastest data write and read speed while your script does not consistently create new storages.
-- _storageGO is good for when you need fast data write and read speed for a script that does consistently create new storages.
+- _storageGO is good for when you need fast data write and read speed for a script that does consistently create new storages and requires a somewhat long runtime.
+- _storageAO is nearly identical to GO in terms of how it works and its speed, but comes with different pros and cons duo to its storage being a Array.
 - _storageO is good for when performance is not your goal and a long runtime is required.

 Listing storages